-- socialisation, culture and identity - social differentiation, power and stratification.

-In addition, students must understand the significance of conflict and consensus, social structure and social action, and the role of values.

-Contemporary UK society: The central focus of study in this specification should be on UK society today, with consideration given to comparative dimensions where relevant, including the siting of UK society within its globalised context.
+- Socialisation, culture and identity, social differentiation, power and stratification. - Conflict and consensus, social structure and social action, and the role of values. - Contemporary UK society: The central focus of study in this specification should be on UK society today, and its globalised context.